RecordsKeeper/recordskeeper-nodejs-sdk/README.md

 ```

-Step 2: Run the following command.
+Step 2: Run the following command to install the recordskeeper-sdk.
 ```bash

 npm i